Yakshiyum Njanum

 Yakshiyum Njaanum is a 2010 Indian Malayalam-language horror film written and directed by Vinayan.
 The film was produced by Rubon Gomez through the company RG Productions India.
 It stars Goutham P. Krishna, Meghna Raj, Thilakan, and Spadikam George.
 Its original score and soundtrack were composed by Sajan Madhav.

 Yakshiyum Njanum was Vinayan's third horror film after Aakasha Ganga and Vellinakshatram.
-Yakshiyum Njanum is the first Malayalam film to be shot in Red One camera.
+Yakshiyum Njanum is the first Malayalam film to be shot using a Red One camera.

 Plot

 Shyam commits a crime and flees to the estate bungalow of Minister Madhavan where he hides.
 There he befriends Aathira and falls in love with her.
 The estate bungalow is well known for the presence of ghosts, and it is rumored that people who go there will never leave the bungalow alive.
 Later, Shyam learns that Aathira is a ghost seeking vengeance against who killed her, her lover Ananthan, and her father in the past and agrees to help her accomplish her mission.

 Meanwhile, Madhavan plans to conduct a Pooja to destroy Aathira's ghost.
 Aathira manages to kill Valmiki with the help of Shyam, but cannot withstand the efforts of Narayanji and is destroyed.
 Before vanishing, she expresses one last wish to kill Madhavan.
 Shyam is soon arrested by the police and brought to the bungalow.
 There he learns about the death of his sister and his mother was imprisoned.
 Furious, he kills Madhavan, thereby fulfilling the last wish of Aathira.
 Narayanji says that if the ghost wants, she can resume life in her human form and Madhavan asks for death.
 The movie ends with Aathira's soul smiling at Shyam, assuring that she will return.